MichaIng/DietPi-Docs/docs/software/remote_desktop.md

     #### RealVNC enterprise subscription

-    If you have an enterprise subscription on RealVNC, you can have virtual VNC sessions spawning automatically ondemand per-client connection and closing once the client disconnects.
+    If you have an enterprise subscription on RealVNC, you can have virtual VNC sessions spawning automatically on demand per-client connection and closing once the client disconnects.
 That way no resource-intense X11/desktop session needs to be persistently active on the server to allow VNC connections.
     To enable this, after adding your enterprise subscription credentials, do the following:

     - `systemctl disable --now vncserver`.
 This disables the persistent virtual VNC session on screen :1
     - `systemctl enable --now vncserver-virtuald`.
-This enables the ondemand VNC session daemon
+This enables the on demand VNC session daemon

 === "Setup the VNC Viewer"

-    Simpy select a VNC viewer for your system and download: <https://www.realvnc.com/connect/download/viewer/>
+    Simply select a VNC viewer for your system and download: <https://www.realvnc.com/connect/download/viewer/>

     **Connection details:**